McSinyx/ipppi/source/requirements/use-case-model.rst

 Use case starts when a proposal is uploaded.

-#.
-Maintainer checks for available proposals.
+1. The Maintainer checks for available proposals.
-#.
-Maintainer decide whether to dismiss or approve the proposal.
+2. The Maintainer decides whether to dismiss or approve the proposal.
-#.
-System update the database accordingly.
+3. The System updates the database accordingly.

 Alternative Flows
 """""""""""""""""